rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-device-type.rst

 separate method.
 The Device Handler doesn't interface directly with a hardware device, which is what parse is used for.

-Sending Commands to the Third-Party Cloud
+Sending commands to the third-party cloud
 -----------------------------------------

 Usually the actual implementation of device methods are delegated to its service manager.
 This is because the service